John C. Price

 Postdoctoral Fellow studying Prion Biology with Stanley Prusiner, University of California, San Francisco (2005-2010)

-Currently, we are focused on understanding post-transcriptional control of the proteome composition within cells, focusing on the use of stored mRNA and protein degradation
+Currently, the Price Lab Group is focused on understanding post-transcriptional control of the proteome composition within cells, focusing on the use of stored mRNA and protein degradation

 Naylor, B. C., Porter, M. T., Wilson, E., Herring, A., Lofthouse, S., Hannemann, A., Piccolo, S. R., Piccolo, R. A., Price, J. C. (2017).
 DeuteRater: a Tool for Quantifying Peptide Isotope Precision and Kinetic Proteomics.
 Bioinformatics. academic.oup.com/bioinformatics/article/2908859/DeuteRater-a-Tool-for-Quantifying-Peptide-Isotope?searchresult=1